frank-lesser/Godot3-Win64-LSW-Build/Readme.md

 I am working also on a **SDK** for my Godot3-LSW Win x64 build which will allow to add GD-Native modules easily.
 In contrast to the GD-Native from the main dev you can use the whole GD-class hierarchry without the restriction to have a plain C-Interface.
 Your GD-Native module can be a C++ DLL.
 The next compiled documentation will contain a Module Item to easily now which module must be preloaded for a certain class.
 Also The documentation will reflect when methods/classes are only available in my build but not in the main.

+## Last minute notes
+*.gdnl and *.gdnslib files in gd-modules subfolder contain hard-coded pathes & need to be adopted to your local nstallatioin path to work.

 Please fee free to contact me (email:frank-lesser@lesser-software.com)